hasanozdem1r/burgerzilla-food-order-management/README.md

 **Database Server:** PostgresSQL

-**Libraries used during project** : Please follow the [link](4_project_docs/burgerzilla_libraries_reference.md)
+**Libraries** : Please follow the [link](4_project_docs/burgerzilla_libraries_reference.md)

 ## Lessons Learned

-What did you learn while building this project?
+1. What did you learn while building this project?

-1. My awareness of microservice increased.
-2. I get used to more features of Poetry
+    * I get used to more to Poetry
+    * I increased my know how about relational databases for big projects
+    *

+2. What challenges did you face and how did you overcome them?
+   * My biggest challenge was about microservices.
+I knew definition, but I had no experience on it.
+   * As a solution full one week I've done reading on microservices.io then I connected with Chris Richardson via Linkedin and find out answers for my question.
+   * Finally, after 1 week I was able to design my architecture and database diagram

 ## Burgerzilla Architecture
 ![](4_project_docs/images/burgerzilla_architectrue.jpg)